-Raleigh, North Carolina November 2, 2007, except for Note C, as to which the date is September 12, 2008
+Raleigh, North Carolina November 2, 2007

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations.

 This report contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), which include, without limitation, statements about the market for our technology, our strategy and competition.
 Such statements are based upon current expectations that involve risks and uncertainties.
 Any statements contained herein that are not statements of historical fact may be deemed forward-looking statements.
 For example, the words "believes", "anticipates", "plans", "expects", "intends" and similar expressions are intended to identify forward-looking statements.
 Our actual results and the timing of certain events may differ significantly from the results discussed in the forward-looking statements.
 Factors that might cause such a discrepancy include, but are not limited to, those discussed below under the discussions of "Risk Factors" set forth in our annual report on Form 10-K filed with the Securities and Exchange Commission on August 27, 2007.
 All forward looking statements in this document are based on information available to us as of the date hereof and we assume no obligation to update any such forward-looking statements.